 WP Migration is a plugin that helps you to migrate your WordPress site.
 It is an all-in-one solution that will help you migrate your data and settings from one WordPress installation to another.

-WP Migration has a simple and intuitive user interface which makes it easy to use for beginners.
+WP Migration has a simple and intuitive user interface that makes it easy to use for beginners.
 It also features a lot of useful features such as backup, restores, and import/export options.

 The WP Migration plugin can be used for various purposes – including migrating from one hosting provider to another, migrating from one domain name to another, or migrating from one WordPress site to another.
 It comes with a free plan, but going with the Unlimited Extension, which is only a $69 one-time payment, you are getting more than what you are paying for; Unlimited imports/exports for unlimited websites.
 The upload limit that was 500MB for a free version gets removed, and you also get premium support.